kota-yata/byrd-mp3/README.md

 ## Byrd
-Ultra tiny mp3 decoder in Go.
+MP3 decoder in Go.
 No dependency to third-party libraries.